 Recall the possibility that “Alain is bald” is pretty much true, but not altogether so.
 Or maybe we can say that “Alain is pretty much bald,” but that doesn’t really help.
 The difficulty for rationalist epistemology is in dealing with borderline cases.
 What counts as evidence for Alain being actually, versus pretty much, bald?
 Someone can certainly have some head hairs while counting as unambiguously bald.
 If you believe that Alain definitely is bald, what exactly is it that you are believing?

 Analytic metaphysicians and semanticists—two species of rationalists—have devised several technical approaches to answering these questions.
-They typically apply that analysis to baldness and a handful of other examples of graded properties, for instance colors.
-A particular apple is basically red, but somewhat orange; is it a red apple?
+They typically apply that analysis to baldness and a small, standard set of other examples of graded properties: mainly, colors.
+A particular apple is basically red, but an orangish red; is it a red apple?
 They call this problem “vagueness.”

 I’ll review briefly some of the attempted solutions, along with some reasons they don’t seem to work.
 I won’t go into detail, because it is generally acknowledged that none of them are satisfactory, although defenders have added complications to deal with some objections.1

 More importantly, none of the approaches would address nebulosity effectively even if they worked technically in the terms in which they were conceived.
 Nebulosity is not mostly about “vagueness” as understood in this literature—that is, matters of degree rather than kind.
 In fact, we’ll see that even rationalists’ standard examples turn out not to work that way.
 So the problem is mis-framed, and must be thought about quite differently.
 I’ll come back to that at the end of this chapter.